zingerw1/epl_score_predictor/README.md

 ## 📝 Notes

-- Models use Random Forest Regression with additional features for improved accuracy.
+- Models use XGBoost Regression with Poisson objective and advanced features for improved accuracy.
-- Features include team encodings, shots on target, corners, fouls, cards, and red cards.
+- Features include team encodings, shots on target, corners, fouls, cards, rolling stats, form, strength, and interactions.
 - ⚠️ Check team name spelling if you get "Unknown team(s)" errors.
 - For issues, please open an issue on GitHub 🐙.